karol-maciaszek/shortigin/README.md

 ### Slug generation

-Slug generation is based on Hashids library.
+Slug generation is based on [Hashids](https://www.npmjs.com/package/hashids) library.
 It generates a unique slug for a given integer id.
 The slug is generated using the following characters: `[a-zA-Z0-9]`.
 It is not a cryptographic hash function, rather it is a obfuscation algorithm.

+- ✅ With the library, we can generate a unique slug without the need for a database check.
 - ✅ Non-trivial output → The output looks random (xYz8Aq instead of 12345).
 - ✅ Collision-free → Every number gets a unique encoded string.
 - ✅ Always ensures a minimum of 6 characters.